bvilayvong/osTicket-Ticket-Lifecycle-Examples/README.md

 <br>
 <img src="https://iili.io/dVhE6I2.png" alt="screenshot-13">
 <br>
-<p>When opening a ticket, you can set and check the apropriate Priority level, Department, Assigned to, and adjust the correct SLA Plan.<br>
+<p>When opening a ticket, you can set and check the appropriate Priority level, Department, Assigned to, and adjust the correct SLA Plan.<br>
 If there are any changes to the ticket, you will be able to see and read the ticket thread. </p>
 <br>
 <img src="https://iili.io/dVhEPXS.png" alt="screenshot-14">